New Construction & Home Energy Rater System (HERS) Rating

 - We will talk to you about your plans and help you or your builder complete the program APPLICATION.
 The application will show a comprehensive listing of all your eligible incentives.
 Note: Because new construction incentives require an insulation and thermal bypass inspection, applications MUST be submitted before the home is insulated in order to be eligible.

 You may have heard your neighbors or your builder talk about ENERGY STAR® homes.
 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 Products such as light bulbs and appliances can earn the ENERGY STAR rating if they meet certain energy-efficiency standards.
 New homes can also earn an ENERGY STAR rating.
-The new home construction program offered by CL&P & UI is a separate program from ENERGY STAR.
+The new home construction program offered by Avangrid & Eversource is a separate program from ENERGY STAR.
 However, many of our measures may qualify towards ENERGY STAR ratings.
 For more information, visit the ENERGY STAR website.

 In order to receive ENERGY STAR certification and the associated rebate on your new home, it must be inspected by a certified Home Energy Rater System (HERS) Rater.
 Please note that in order to qualify for ENERGY STAR certification, inspections must be conducted both prior to dry wall installation and again once construction is complete.